mozilla/www.ccadb.org/policy.md

 #### 5.1.1 ETSI ####

 Audits conducted by an accredited Conformity Assessment Body (CAB) must have their Audit Attestation Letter (AAL) uploaded to the CAB’s website.
 CA Owners provide the URL to the AAL on the CAB’s website, and ALV will verify those URLs against a list of approved CAB websites.
-ETSI AALs must follow the latest version of the AAL template on the Accredited Conformity Assessment Bodies’ Council (ACAB'c) [website](https://www.acab-c.com/downloads/).
+ETSI AALs must follow the latest version of the AAL template on the ACAB'c [website](https://www.acab-c.com/downloads/).

 CCADB warns root store operators when the audit periods are not consecutive.